-Read our 2018 annual report
+Read our 2022 annual report

-Serious floods have devastated Malawi over the last month.
-The flooding is so widespread that the government has declared half of the country to be in a state of disaster.
+Serious floods have devastated Malawi over the last month, flooding so widespread that the government has declared half of the country to be in a state of disaster.

 We are supporting local authorities with the registration of families in evacuation centres and with the transportation and distribution of basic household items.

 Stewart Gee, Concern’s acting assistant country director for programs in Malawi, said that many people are stranded and stuck on the tops of trees and rooftops.

 "People evacuated with nothing, just the clothes on their backs...
 The biggest issue is food," he told us."